brenordv/rust-pad/README.md

 ## Motivation
 I absolutely love Notepad++, so whenever I consider moving away from Windows, I end up looking for a way to run it on Linux.
 Since I prefer native applications, I decided to take the longer route and write my own text editor in Rust.
-This isn’t a port of Notepad++ and it doesn’t include all of its features—nor am I trying to compete with it.
+This isn’t a port of Notepad++, and it doesn’t include all of its features—nor am I trying to compete with it.
 Instead, my goal is to build a cross-platform Notepad-like editor with a few neat features, keeping it as simple, stable, and fast as possible.